Documentation

 Quick Start

-NovoMCP is a remote MCP server that works on all Claude platforms: web, desktop, mobile, and API.
+NovoMCP is a remote MCP server with OAuth support that works on all Claude platforms: web, desktop, mobile, and API.

 Config file locations: